Bitshala/BitcoinCore-PR-Review-Club/README.md

 # How To Participate

  - Keep an eye on this `README` to find weekly updates.
+ - Join the [zulip server](https://zulip.bitshala.org/join/oue442qujs7qvvdwkqixqj6p/) where PR related discussions take place.
+Jitsi link for joining before the call is also shared here.
  - Each Week's topic detail is included in an [Issue](https://github.com/Bitshala/Bitcoin-Core-Review/issues).
 Use the issue comments to post questions and discussions regarding the PR or review process in general.
  - Review process starts by checking out the PR and going through the `Notes and Questions` included in the topic details.
  - Prepare your answers before joining the call.
 There can be many right answers, but there are no stupid questions.